levirrd/car-menu/README.md

-# car-menu
+## Car Menu & Spawner mod for GTA San Andreas written in JavaScript.
-Car Menu mod for San Andreas
+Features an in-game HUD menu with vehicle utilities (repair, flip, destroy, godmode) and a car spawner with ID cycling and instant spawning.
+Designed to be lightweight, responsive, and easy to extend.